SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 6.  baby kochamma\'s ooty cupboards, thermos flask in cupboard

-7.  swollen cupboards creaked - dampness
+7. Wisdom exercise notebooks book cupboard (74)

-8. Wisdom exercise notebooks book cupboard (74)
+8.  pappachi\'s got mamachi\'s shears from her sewing cupboard to shred ammu\'s boots (86)

-9.  pappachi\'s got mamachi\'s shears from her sewing cupboard to shred ammu\'s boots (86)
+9.  label cupboard full of labels (92), it was red apparently

-10. label cupboard full of labels (92), it was red apparently
+10. velutha has no keys to count or cupboards to lock (99)

-11. velutha has no keys to count or cupboards to lock (99)
+11. swollen cupboards creaked - dampness

-12. waking ammu from her velutha dream using a creaky cupboard door (104)
+    1.  waking ammu from her velutha dream using a creaky cupboard door (104)

-13. chacko\'s cupboard of damaged balsa airplanes (113)
+12. chacko\'s cupboard of damaged balsa airplanes (113)

     1.  \"Pickle Baron-dreams and the People\'s War joined the racks of broken balsa planes\" in Chacko\'s cupboard (132)

-14. cupboards were dangerous to open because clothes and books and shoes would cascade down (chackos cupboards) (116)
+13. cupboards were dangerous to open because clothes and books and shoes would cascade down (chackos cupboards) (116)

-15. glass-paned cupboard in comrade pallai\'s house with curtains to hide the contents (126)
+14. glass-paned cupboard in comrade pallai\'s house with curtains to hide the contents (126)

     1.  whatever comrade pallai stored in his curtained cupboard, it